 Click on Events on our menu above, and you will see a calendar.
 Scroll through the months to see when we post our meetings.
-Club meetings are typically held on the third Tuesday of odd numbered months at 6:30pm at the San Antonio Botanical Garden (Classroom B).
+Club meetings are typically held on the third Tuesday of odd numbered months at 6:00pm at the San Antonio Botanical Garden (Classroom A-B), 555 Funston Place, San Antonio, TX 78209.

 Yes!
 Our members include commercial beekeepers, bee hobbyists, and bee enthusiasts.
 If you are interested, we invite you to become a member.

 Alamo Area Beekeepers Association (AABA) recommends taking an Introduction to Beekeeping class before purchasing any bees or beekeeping equipment.
 The Texas A&M Agrilife Extension in Bexar County typically holds a “Beekeeping 101” class in the spring (March/April) and the fall (September/October).
-See link below for the Fall 2024 class.
+See link below for the Spring 2025 class.

 https://bexar-tx.tamu.edu/beekeeping-101-live-class/